 Pour a lug of oil into a large non-stick frying pan over a medium-low heat.
 Peel and finely slice the garlic and onion, and add to the pan along with the cumin.
 Fry for 10 minutes, or until soft and sticky, stirring regularly.

 Drain the kidney beans and tip into the pan, then turn the heat up to medium.
 Add the soured cream and a splash of vinegar, season well with salt and black pepper and simmer for 5 minutes, or until the beans have warmed and softened.

 Roughly mash the beans or blitz in a blender to your desired texture.
 Return to the pan (if needed) and leave to one side for reheating later.

 Divide the dough into 12 even pieces and roll them into balls.
 Flatten each one with your hand, then roll out on a floured surface into a tortilla roughly 2mm thick and 18mm across.

-When your dough has risen, divide it into 12 even pieces and roll them into balls.
-Flatten out each one with your hand, then, on a floured surface, roll them out into a tortilla 2mm thick and about 18cm in diameter.
-Place a large non-stick frying pan over a medium heat and, once hot, dry-fry each tortilla for 1 minute on each side, until just coloured – you want them to stay soft enough to roll.
-Cover with warm tortillas with kitchen foil while you fry the rest and get your toppings ready.
+Place a large non-stick frying pan over a medium heat to get nice and hot, then dry-fry each tortilla for 1 minute on each side, or until just coloured – you want to make sure they stay soft enough to roll.
+Keep warm under tin foil while you fry the rest and get your toppings ready.

-When you're ready to serve, lay out your chosen toppings.
-Place the pan of bean mixture over a low–medium heat for 1–2 minutes, until warmed through, then spread a couple of spoonfuls over each tortilla.
-Scatter over the chilli and coriander, add your toppings and serve with lime wedges on the side, for squeezing over.
+When you're ready to serve, lay out the toppings.
+Place the pan of beans over a medium heat for a couple of minutes, or until warmed through, then spread a couple of spoonfuls over each tortilla.